Choochmeque/tauri-plugin-biometry/README.md

 ## Security Considerations

-- All secure data is stored in the system keychain (macOS/iOS) or Android Keystore
+- All secure data is stored in the system keychain (macOS/iOS), Android Keystore, or Windows Credential Manager
 - Data is encrypted and can only be accessed after successful biometric authentication
 - The plugin follows platform-specific security best practices
-- Windows currently supports authentication only, not secure data storage
+- Windows uses AES-256 encryption with keys derived from Windows Hello credentials
 - **macOS Code Signing:** Your app must be properly code-signed to use keychain storage on macOS.
 Development builds may work with ad-hoc signing, but production apps require valid Developer ID or App Store signing
 - Consider implementing additional application-level encryption for highly sensitive data